Surneval/sentiment-classifier-app/README.md

 2. **Populate the `.env` File**

-   Open `.env` and add the following (replace the API key and paths as needed):
+   Open `.env` and add the following (replace the API key and paths with yours):

    ```plaintext
    COMET_API_KEY=YOUR KEY